micro-os-plus/micro-test-plus-xpack/website/pages/testing.md

 xpm run test-all -C ~/Work/micro-os-plus/micro-test-plus-xpack.git/tests
 ```

-To do a deep cleanup and restart tests from scratch:
+To do a deep cleanup in order to free space or to restart the tests
+from scratch:

 ```sh
 npm install -C ~/Work/micro-os-plus/micro-test-plus-xpack.git/tests xpm run deep-clean -C ~/Work/micro-os-plus/micro-test-plus-xpack.git/tests
 ```

+@note
+All dependencies installed by xpm are located in the home folder and
+can be removed by simply removing the folders.